Model selection for estimation of causal parameters: Theory

 \subsection{Asymptotic risk}

 Here and in the following, we focus on the case where the number of models $G$ is small and fixed and $n \rightarrow \infty$.
-We are focusing on the case where $G$ is small, as we expect the method to be most reliable in scenarios where $G$ is small.
-This will be further discussed in Section~\ref{sec:infer-after-model}.
 First, we investigate the asymptotic behaviour of the proposed procedure in the case where the number of models is fixed and $n \rightarrow \infty$.
-The proof of the following result can be found in the Appendix. \begin{corollary}[Asymptotic risk of selected model] Let Assumption~\ref{assumptions} hold.
+The proof of the following result can be found in the supplement. \begin{corollary}[Asymptotic risk of selected model] Let Assumption~\ref{assumptions} hold.
 Consider a finite and fixed number of estimators $g = 0, \ldots,G$.
 Let For $n \rightarrow \infty$,

 and